projekt7m/appointment-rust/docs/WorkerApi.md

 ## get_workers

-> crate::models::WorkerData get_workers()
+> models::ListWrapperWorker get_workers()
 Get the list of all workers

-Get the list of all workers  A worker is a person that offers to do a service
+A worker is a person that offers to do a service

 ### Parameters